CALM-LMU/YeastMateFrontend/README.md

-# BioElectron
+# YeastMateFrontend
-Electron GUI for BioDetectron
+YeastMate Electron GUI

 Built from templates from: